My Ultimate Reading List

 Terraform: up and running (Brikman)

-- Seems a little long, it meanders into thing it should just assume the reader knows, but I like the writing style so far.
+- Seems a little long, it meanders into thing it should just assume the reader knows, but I like the writing style.

 -